InMed Pharmaceuticals Inc. (NASDAQ:INM) Expected to Post Earnings of -$0.34 Per Share

-Equities analysts expect InMed Pharmaceuticals Inc. (NASDAQ:INM) to post ($0.34) earnings per share (EPS) for the current fiscal quarter, Zacks reports.
-Zero analysts have provided estimates for InMed Pharmaceuticals’ earnings.
-The company is expected to report its next quarterly earnings report on Thursday, August 12th.
+Equities research analysts expect InMed Pharmaceuticals Inc. (NASDAQ:INM) to report earnings per share of ($0.34) for the current quarter, Zacks reports.
+Zero analysts have made estimates for InMed Pharmaceuticals’ earnings.
+The business is scheduled to report its next quarterly earnings results on Thursday, August 12th.

-On average, analysts expect that InMed Pharmaceuticals will report full year earnings of ($1.39) per share for the current financial year, with EPS estimates ranging from ($1.44) to ($1.33).
-For the next year, analysts anticipate that the firm will report earnings of ($1.12) per share, with EPS estimates ranging from ($1.24) to ($1.00).
+According to Zacks, analysts expect that InMed Pharmaceuticals will report full-year earnings of ($1.39) per share for the current fiscal year, with EPS estimates ranging from ($1.44) to ($1.33).
+For the next year, analysts anticipate that the firm will post earnings of ($1.12) per share, with EPS estimates ranging from ($1.24) to ($1.00).
 Zacks’ earnings per share calculations are a mean average based on a survey of sell-side research firms that that provide coverage for InMed Pharmaceuticals.

-A number of hedge funds have recently made changes to their positions in the stock.
-Creative Planning acquired a new position in InMed Pharmaceuticals during the 4th quarter worth about $36,000.
-Morgan Stanley raised its position in shares of InMed Pharmaceuticals by 76.6% in the 1st quarter.
-Morgan Stanley now owns 12,581 shares of the company’s stock valued at $41,000 after acquiring an additional 5,459 shares during the period.
-Citadel Advisors LLC acquired a new position in InMed Pharmaceuticals during the first quarter valued at approximately $57,000.
-Finally, Armistice Capital LLC bought a new stake in InMed Pharmaceuticals in the first quarter valued at approximately $776,000.
-5.79% of the stock is owned by hedge funds and other institutional investors.
+A number of large investors have recently bought and sold shares of INM.
+Citadel Advisors LLC acquired a new stake in shares of InMed Pharmaceuticals during the first quarter worth approximately $57,000.
+Morgan Stanley boosted its stake in shares of InMed Pharmaceuticals by 76.6% during the 1st quarter.
+Morgan Stanley now owns 12,581 shares of the company’s stock valued at $41,000 after buying an additional 5,459 shares during the period.
+Armistice Capital LLC purchased a new position in shares of InMed Pharmaceuticals during the 1st quarter valued at $776,000.
+Finally, Creative Planning acquired a new position in shares of InMed Pharmaceuticals in the fourth quarter worth $36,000.
+5.79% of the stock is currently owned by hedge funds and other institutional investors.

 InMed Pharmaceuticals Company Profile